CS5008-Khoury/Resources/TechInterviewQuestions.md

 * Explain what a collision is and what are some techniques for handling collisions?

-## Module 13 - Primer on Proofs
+## Primer on Proofs

 * What is the difference between a direct proof, an indirect proof, and proof by induction?
 When would you use each proof over another?

-## Module 14 - Complex Data Structures/Further Thinking - Additional Questions
+## Complex Data Structures/Further Thinking - Additional Questions

 * Example, asking about a what multiple data structures would be best to recreate a python dictionary